maziac/DeZog/README.md

 ![](documentation/images/main.gif)

-**Note: you need to install at least ZEsarUX version 8.0**
+**Note: you need to install at least ZEsarUX version 8.1**

-DeZog lets you use Visual Studio Code (vscode) as IDE for ZEsarUX (ZX Spectrum emulator).
+DeZog lets you use Visual Studio Code (vscode) as development environment for debugging your Z80 assembler programs.
-With this extension it is possible to debug assembler programs built for the ZX Spectrum.
 It's primary intention is to support building new programs, i.e. programs with existing assembler source code.
-(It may also be used without source code to debug binaries but in that case the support is very limited and you could probably better directly debug with ZEsarUX.)
+(It may also be used without source code to debug binaries but in that case the support is limited and you could probably better directly debug with ZEsarUX.)
 The biggest help it offers is that you are able to step through your sources and that DeZog is aware of all labels and can give hints to what label a number resolves.

-DeZog connects to ZEsarUX via a socket connection.
-ZEsarUX offers quite a few commands accessible via socket according to the so-called zrcp (ZEsarUX Remote Control Protocol).
-See [ZEsarUX](https://github.com/chernandezba/zesarux) for more information.
+DeZog needs a Remote to  execute the Z80 binaries.
+You can either use the buil-in Z80/ZX simulator or connect to ZEsarUX via a socket connection for more advanced projects.

 Note: DeZog does not include any support for building from assembler sources.
 For this you need a build task and an assembler.
 For an example look here: https://github.com/maziac/z80-sample-program